 The Jones Clause in Cook Islands Trusts

-The Jones clause is a trust deed provision that authorizes the trustee to pay a specific creditor’s claim from trust assets under defined conditions.
-It is sometimes called an “exceptions to trust clause” or a “contingent payment clause.”
-The purpose of the Jones clause is to address a problem that arises when a settlor transfers assets to an offshore trust while a known creditor claim exists or is reasonably foreseeable: the risk that the transfer will be treated as fraudulent and that the settlor will face contempt sanctions for making it impossible for the creditor to collect.
+The Jones clause addresses a problem that arises when a settlor transfers assets to an offshore trust while a known creditor claim exists or is reasonably foreseeable.
+The risk is that the transfer will be treated as fraudulent and that the settlor will face contempt sanctions for making collection impossible.

 How the Jones Clause Works